0 comments

 Detailed Post-Operative Care

-- Swelling and bruising – It’s normal to experience some swelling and bruising after the procedure.
-Apply an ice pack to the outside of the face for 20-minute intervals to minimize swelling during the first 24-48 hours.
+- Swelling and bruising - It is normal to experience some swelling and bruising.
+Apply an ice pack for 20-minute intervals during the first 24-48 hours.

-- Pain management – Take prescribed medications as directed.
-If over-the-counter pain relievers are recommended, follow the dosage instructions to manage discomfort.
-If pain becomes severe or unmanageable, contact the clinic.
+- Pain management - Take prescribed medications as directed.
+Contact the clinic if pain becomes severe or unmanageable.

 Diet Modifications

-- Soft foods – Stick to a soft-food diet for the first week.
-Avoid hard, crunchy, or sticky foods that could disrupt the surgical site.
+- Soft foods - Stick to a soft-food diet for the first week.
 Recommended foods include yogurt, smoothies, mashed potatoes, soups, and scrambled eggs.

 - Hydration - Keep hydrated, but avoid sucking motions (such as through a straw) which may disturb the surgical site.